mandrasch/openeducationtagger/README.md

 - an online spreadsheet is the fastest way to collect resources together, forms are annoying
 - everyone should be able to collect & provide current resources in a nice and modern way

-## Important notes

-If you change the column names in the spreadsheet, you need to customize `controllers/coronacampus/Cli.php` (see foreach-loop for entries) as well as the search interface data model in `frontend-reactive-search`.

 ## Set it up yourself